codydevloop/washburn_AWS/README.md

 ## Description:
 ---
-1. This app was created with focus on the MERN technology stack, and Auth0.
+1. This app was created with focus on the MERN technology stack, and Auth0 authentication.

 2. It is designed to be used by independent real estate agents.

-3. The app's  provides the primary functions of Zillow.com using the RealatorAPI.
+3. The app  provides the primary functions of Zillow.com using the RealatorAPI.
 (Login, Search, Favorites, Map)

-4. The app creates value to the agent by providing user search habits and other metadata to asist the agent's marketing efforts.
-ADMIN AREA on nav bar
+4. The app creates value to the agent by providing user search habits (graphs and charts) and other metadata to asist the agent's marketing efforts.
+(ADMIN on navbar)